Loading island map…

 The Moriones Festival

 Every Holy Week, Marinduque transforms.
-Hundreds of men don hand-carved wooden masks and Roman soldier costumes to re-enact the legend of Longinus — one of the world's great living festivals.
+Hundreds of men don hand-carved wooden masks and Roman soldier costumes to re-enact the legend of Longinus across the towns of Boac, Mogpog, Santa Cruz, and Gasan — one of the world's great living festivals, unchanged in its essentials for two centuries.

 The Story Behind the Masks